| | | |

 | |

-Bill Catlett’s Story of goals, visions, and a heart that sees beauty in many forms
+Bill Catlett’s story is one of aspirations, visions, and a heart that recognized beauty in countless forms.